 You would typically use PCA plots to find potential clusters and can be used to explore data to understand the key variables in the data and to spot outliers.

 Rotate graph - Click anywhere on the 3D PCA and hold down to rotate the graph.

 Labels - You can click on a label to hide samples belonging to the corresponding cohort, click it again to show them.

 Please note that selecting cohort labels in the Legend does not recompute the plot but only hides/reveals the corresponding samples while re-scaling the axis.
 The axis label values for % variability explained by each principal component (PC) axis are not recalculated and correspond to a visualization including all cohorts and samples.

-Export - Click "Export" in the top right corner to download the PCA as a png or svg.
+Export - Click "Export" in the top right corner to download the PCA as a PDF, PNG or SVG.